sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 Tool to automatically connect Substance 3D Painter textures to Maya shaders.
 Based on [the original script by Tristan Le Granche](https://github.com/Strangenoise/SubstancePainterToMaya).
 This version has been updated for Python 3 (required for Maya 2022 and up).

+Note that as long as the texture maps follow the naming convention described below, they can be exported from any program: Photoshop, Mari, or even Zbrush for a normal or displacement map derived from a sculpt.

 ## Usage

 The script works by parsing the texture maps in a folder based on a defined naming convention, and then assigning these found maps to their corresponding shaders.